MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 *Download a [Visio file](https://arch-center.azureedge.net/aks-baseline_network_topology.vsdx) of this architecture.*

 The address space of the virtual network should be large enough to hold all subnets.
 Account for all entities that receive traffic.
-Allocate IP addresses for those entities from the subnet address space.
+Kubernetes allocates IP addresses for those entities from the subnet address space.
 Consider these points.

 - Upgrades